The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

-There are 1.5 billion people with some type of hearing loss.
+There are more than 1.5 billion people with some type of hearing loss.
 Here are the most important statistics you should know.

 The 3 key takeaways

-- Deaf people experience a significant employment gap — At 22.5% the employment gap between deaf and hearing people in the United States is a significant area of concern [3].
+• People who are deaf experience a significant employment gap — At 22.5% the employment gap between people who are deaf and hearing in the United States is a significant area of concern [3].

 Both full and partial hearing loss have a significant impact on a person’s physical and mental well-being.
 While it’s most commonly associated with elderly adults, hearing loss affects people of all ages, including newborn babies.
 In fact, more than 1.5 billion people worldwide have some kind of hearing loss in at least one ear.
 In the United States, hearing loss is considered the third most common chronic physical condition.